Julie Nelson’s Love of Horses Leads to Special Olympics Success

 Jo believed her daughter had found her niche.

 Julie, 33, a resident of Monarch’s Hoke Street group home in New Bern, continues to pursue her interest in horses and compete in Special Olympics.

 Julie has seemingly carried on a family tradition that dates back generations.
-Her great grandfather was a mounted Calvary office in the army while several other relatives on both sides of her family rode horseback.
+Her great grandfather was a mounted Calvary officer in the army while several other relatives on both sides of her family rode horseback.

 Jo recalled how Julie showed no fear when she was first introduced to her cousin’s horse by her aunt, and namesake, Julie.

 Through the years, Julie rode horses of a variety of different heights and depending on the breed, their size could be as high as 6 feet or more.
 Julie contended that riding a horse is calming and urged anyone to try it: “. . . it is calm and relaxing.
 Don’t make yourself nervous.
 I feel calm and relaxed around horses.
 I have never felt nervous around the horses.”

 Jo noted that riding initially improved the way her daughter, who is diagnosed with autism spectrum disorder and severe hearing loss, communicated at 10 years old.